VincenzoManto/Datacmd/README.md

 ## Linked resources

-Based on `datacmd`, with the team @ Datatripes, we developed our complete and curated [https://github.com/Datastripes/the-data-analyst-toolkit](toolkit for data analysis)
+Based on `datacmd`, with the team @ Datatripes, we developed our complete and curated [toolkit for data analysis](https://github.com/Datastripes/the-data-analyst-toolkit)

 ## 🤝 Community